Difegue/LANraragi/Readme.md

 docker rm lanraragi
 ```

-This whole setup gets the LANraragi container from the Docker Hub, but you can roll your own by downloading [the Docker setup](https://github.com/Difegue/LANraragi/raw/master/tools/DockerSetup) and executing :
+This whole setup gets a working LANraragi container from the Docker Hub, but you can build your own bleeding edge version by downloading [the Docker setup](https://github.com/Difegue/LANraragi/raw/master/tools/DockerSetup) and executing :
 ```
 docker build -t whateverthefuckyouwant/lanraragi [PATH_TO_THE_DOCKERFILE]
 ```
+This will get the latest revision from the git repo and grab bower dependencies on its own.

 ##Vagrant Installation
 I wrote a Vagrantfile you can use with [Vagrant](https://www.vagrantup.com/downloads.html) to deploy a virtual machine on your computer with LANraragi preinstalled.